Last Updated on 06/05/2025 by Adina

 - Spread batter: Place one piece of baking paper with the circle on it on a baking tray.
 Spread one portion of the batter on the circle you drew on baking paper.
 Use a long batter spatula to do that and make sure that the batter layer is even.

-- Repeat with the remaining 5 batter portions.
-Let cool all of them completely.
+- Bake for 10-11 minutes or until golden.
+Repeat with the remaining 5 batter portions.
+Let them all cool completely.

 Buttercream: